 Ospreys forwards Adam Jones, Alun Wyn Jones and Ian Evans' contacts also expire at the 2013-14 season's end, while hooker Richard Hibbard has two seasons of his deal left.

-The Ospreys have acknowledged they face a challenge to keep their remaining Lions.
+The Ospreys have acknowledged they

 No Welsh team has won the Heineken Cup, with the nation's only European title taken by Cardiff Blues who won the 2010 Amlin Challenge Cup by beating Toulon.

 Gatland says the Welsh Rugby Union and regions face the challenge of creating "environments that... they're enjoying, but also are successful".